| SAN

 Santi Fratelli.
 The Norman Church, built in the 12th century, has

 a single nave with transept and three apses.
+A

 plenty of beech, holm- and bay-oak groves cover the town’s